 There is a right of appeal under the Administration of Justice Act 1960 section 13.
 Section 13(3) provides - "The court to which an appeal is brought under this section may reverse or vary the order or decision of the court below, and make such other order as may be just; ...."

-At an appeal against sentence the court will take into account all the factors - e.g. details of the course of conduct constituting the offence; the attitude of the contemnor (e.g. genuine remorse, what was known to the contemnor at the time) and so on.
-The court will also look at sentencing for similar matters in previous cases.
+At an appeal the court will take into account all the factors - e.g. details of the course of conduct constituting the offence; the attitude of the contemnor (e.g. genuine remorse, what was known to the contemnor at the time) and so on.

 In standard criminal appeals (e.g. an appeal against a sentence for (say) robbery) the Court of Appeal is not empowered to increase sentence - Criminal Appeals Act 1968 s.11(3).
 Time in custody pending determination of an appeal is normally reckoned as part of any sentence but, under section 29, the court can order that the period (or part thereof) from lodging the appeal to its determination will not count towards the sentence, and in effect has to be served again.
 The section 29 power has been used to deal with unmeritorious appeals in those instances where the single judge had refused an appeal and the application had been renewed before the full court - see R v Gray and others EWCA Crim 2371 and the discussion at 2 Hare Court and also here.
 Where permission for the appeal has been granted, this power is not available - section 29(2)(a).

-All of this makes it difficult to predict the outcome of an appeal against sentence and, in this post, no predictions are made.
+All of this makes it difficult to predict the outcome of an appeal in Mr Robinson's case.
 No doubt those advising Mr Robinson will be well aware of the "loss of time" provision.

 A further twist to this arose from the possibility that the President of the Queen's Bench Division (Sir Brian Leveson) might sit on the appeal.
 It has been claimed that, during a radio interview with Joshua Rozenberg, Sir Brian said that Mr Robinson was guilty.
 The interview was on Radio 4's Law in Action prrogramme and may be viewed HERE.
 At around 3 mins 40 seconds into the interview, Sir Brian gave the example of "a man" who had recently videoed material which he fed into the internet and "which did constitute contempt of court."
 Mr Rozenberg asked whether the man was Tommy Robinson and Sir Brian replied that it was.